AugustinPech/technical_test_GroupGPA/README.md

 I work on a virtual machine running ubuntu 22.04.

-I used a script `scripts/initialization.sh` I made a few weeks ago to install PHP8.3-FPM and Apache2 on the VM. (you will find the scripts i made in `scripts/`)
+I used a script `scripts/initialization.sh` I made a few weeks ago (for another excercice) to install PHP8.3-FPM and Apache2 on the VM. (you will find the scripts i made in `scripts/`)

+### Methodology

+#### Setting a workflow
+I intend to spend some time working on the network interface to be able to access the VM's "website" from the host.
+It will provide a much more confortable workspace as i have a rather small screen dedicated to the VM.

+#### The initial state
+The script i used sets up a vhost and the file system to start working on an RMVC structure.
+By running the script I only have an `index.php` in the `src/` directory.

+#### Fetching data
+I will have to find out how to fetch data from a api using only PHP code.
+For now i always used JS code to request API.

+In all the php exercices I had to work on i had a mariaDB database running on the host.

+#### Build the views

+#### Routing

+#### Add style

+#### Setting up a good file system
+I know the FS implemented by my original script is not a very good pratice so i will try to make it better by setting up a `public/` directory to separate sensitive contents from the front controller.